QXML/Copy-a-Layer-to-New-Layout/README.md

 This sample ships with QuarkXPress 2018
 ### Screenshots
 ![Choose layer](http://www.quarkforums.com/resources/git/md_images/samplelayertoanewlayout1.png)
+### Version History
+May 2018: Original version as supplied with QuarkXPress 2018
 ## <a name="howinstall"></a>How to install
 1. On the GitHub page, download the ZIP by clicking on the green button "Clone or download"
 ![Step 1](http://www.quarkforums.com/resources/git/install_images/step1.png)